centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 > Use the datepicker to enter a date in a form.

 The ns-datepicker wraps the ns-inputter component.
-Guidelines defined on the ns-inputter should also be adhered to when using this component.
+Guidelines defined for the ns-inputter should also be adhered to when using this component.
 See [ns-inputter documentation](#).

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->